Diana Valero

 • Social innovation

-Diana is experienced in qualitative and quantitative research methods, with a strong focus on participatory methods and working creatively with stakeholders.
-She is experienced in implementing a variety of research tools including: in-depth interviews and focus groups; participatory workshops; games-based research; and narrative analysis and qualitative comparative analysis (QCA).
+Diana is experienced in qualitative and mixed research methods, with a strong focus on participatory methods and working creatively with stakeholders.
+She is experienced in implementing a variety of research tools, including: in-depth interviews and focus groups; participatory workshops; games-based research; research with social media groups, and narrative analysis and qualitative comparative analysis (QCA).

 Ongoing research projects: